Affordable Braces and Invisalign

 Something often overlooked by patients is: is the orthodontist they are considering board certified.

-Becoming American Board of Orthodontics certified is reserved for an elite few orthodontists who have voluntarily pursued 3 more years of rigorous education and competitive residency specifically in orthodontics and dentofacial orthopedics .
+pursued 3 more years of rigorous education and competitive residency specifically in orthodontics and dentofacial orthopedics .
 Less than 1 in 3 orthodontists pursue this personal and professional commitment because of the additional time, work, and investment that it demands.

 Board certified orthodontists are truly the top of the crop.
 They are uniquely qualified to treat the full range of orthodontic cases in both children and adults.

-What are the different types of braces?
+What are the Types of Braces?

 Metal braces (traditional braces): These are the braces that come to mind traditionally.
 They are made up of metal wires and brackets, smaller then earlier metal versions.
 More recently, the metal wires can be activated by your body’s heat thereby moving the teeth faster and with less pain than in the past.
 The metal braces are the most affordable braces.
 Most parents opt for metal braces because they get the job done for the least amount of investment.

-Ceramic braces: These use the same bracket and wire structure of metal braces, except they’re made of ceramic in clear of colors that match the teeth, thereby seeming almost invisible.
+Ceramic braces: Ceramic braces use the same bracket and wire structure of metal braces, except they’re made of ceramic in clear of colors that match the teeth, thereby seeming almost invisible.
 These braces are more expensive than traditional metal braces, but like metal braces move the teeth faster than the Invisalign option.
 The only downside of the ceramic braces are that they can get discolored if they’re not cared for properly.

-Lingual braces: Lingual braces are essentially metal braces placed behind the teeth.
+Lingual braces are essentially metal braces placed behind the teeth.
 The benefit of these braces is that they are practically invisible.
-The downside is that they can be more uncomfortable than the front adhered braces, more expensive, and more difficult to align.
-Lingual braces are not appropriate for severe cases.
+The downside is that they can be more uncomfortable than the front adhered

 Invisalign:Sometimes called “clear braces,” Invisalign is the least intrusive, but most costly ‘braces’ option.
 It consists of a range (usually 18-30) custom plastic aligners that are replaced every two weeks.
-Invisalign allows wearers to eat and drink whatever they want, and they’re nearly invisible.
-They are the most expensive option and not appropriate for severe cases.
-While invisalign can take longer to achieve results in some cases, many of our patients swear by them.
+Invisalign allows wearers to eat and drink whatever they want, and they’re nearly

 On average patients wear braces for 18-24 months.
 Your doctor will advise you on the expected time for your individual case, which takes into account your individual situation and the braces you select.